fhiso/legacy-format/data-model.md

 ### FAM   {#FAM}

-Identifies a legal, common law, or other customary relationship of man and woman and their children, if any, or a family created by virtue of the birth of a child to its biological father and mother.
+Family: identifies a legal, common law, or other customary relationship of man and woman and their children, if any, or a family created by virtue of the birth of a child to its biological father and mother.

 Contexts
 :   `.FAM`

 Description
 :   The `FAM` record is used to record marriages, common law marriages, and family unions caused by two people becoming the parents of a child.
 There can be no more than one `HUSB`/father and one `WIFE`/mother listed in each `FAM`.
 If, for example, a man participated in more than one family union, then he would appear in more than one `FAM`.
-The family record structure assumes that the `HUSB`/father is male and `WIFE`/mother is female.
+The `FAM` assumes that the `HUSB`/father is male and `WIFE`/mother is female.

 Payload
 :   None